Mathematics education in the United States: Standards-based reforms and the NCTM

+From the late twentieth century to the early twenty-first, there has been a fierce debate over how mathematics should be taught.
+On one hand, some campaign for a more traditional teacher-led curriculum, featuring algorithms and some memorization.
+On the other hand, some prefer a conceptual approach, with a focus on problem-solving and the sense of numbers.
+However, as mathematician Hung-Hsi Wu explained, the apparent dichotomy between basic skills and understanding of mathematical concepts is a delusion.

 In 1989 the National Council for Teachers of Mathematics (NCTM) produced the Curriculum and Evaluation Standards for School Mathematics.
 Widespread adoption of the new standards notwithstanding, the pedagogical practice changed little in the United States during the 1990s.
 In fact, mathematics education became a hotly debated subject in the 1990s and early 2000s.
-This debate pitted mathematicians (like UC Berkeley mathematician Hung-Hsi Wu) and parents, many of whom with substantial knowledge of mathematics (such as the Institute of Advanced Study physicist Chiara R. Nappi), who opposed the NCTM's reforms against educational professionals, who wanted to emphasized what they called "conceptual understanding."
+This debate pitted mathematicians (like UC Berkeley mathematician Hung-Hsi Wu) and parents, many of whom with substantial knowledge of mathematics (such as the Institute for Advanced Study physicist Chiara R. Nappi), who opposed the NCTM's reforms against educational professionals, who wanted to emphasized what they called "conceptual understanding."
 In many cases, however, educational professionals did not understand mathematics as well as their critics.
 This became apparent with the publication of the book Knowing and Teaching Elementary Mathematics (1999) by Liping Ma.
-The author gave evidence that even though most Chinese teachers had only 11 or 12 years of formal education, they understood basic mathematics than did their U.S. counterparts, many of whom were working on their master's degrees.
+The author gave evidence that even though most Chinese teachers had only 11 or 12 years of formal education, they understood basic mathematics better than did their U.S. counterparts, many of whom were working on their master's degrees.